 But, after the war, moved to King's College where he began spectroscopic studies on nucleic acids, which eventually led to the use of X-ray crystallography to define the Watson-Crick model of DNA.

 For this work, he was awarded the Nobel Prize in 1962.

-Maurice married Patricia Ann Chidgey in 1959 and they had a daughter, Sarah, and a son, George.
+Maurice married Patricia Ann Chidgey in 1959 and they had two sons and two daughters.
 After Maurice’s death in October, 2004, his family generously agreed to continue his memory by allowing us to rename The Centre for Molecular Biodiscovery, The Maurice Wilkins Centre.